Acer rubrum: Ecology

 Red maple is able to increase its numbers significantly when associate trees are damaged by disease, cutting, or fire.
-One study found that 6 years after clearcutting a 3.4 ha Oak-Hickory forest containing no red maples, the plot contained more than 2,200 red maple seedlings per hectare (900 per acre) taller than 1.4 m.
-One of its associates, the black cherry (Prunus serotina), contains benzoic acid, which has been shown to be a potential allelopathic inhibitor of red maple growth.
+One study found that six years after clearcutting a 3.4 ha oak-hickory forest containing no red maples, the plot contained more than 2,200 red maple seedlings per hectare (900 per acre) taller than 1.4 m.
+One of its associates, the black cherry (Prunus serotina), contains benzoic acid, which is a potential allelopathic inhibitor of red maple growth.
 Red maple is one of the first species to start stem elongation.
 In one study, stem elongation was one-half completed in 1 week, after which growth slowed and was 90% completed within only 54 days.
 In good light and moisture conditions, the seedlings can grow 30 cm in their first year and up to 60 cm each year for the next few years, making it a fast grower.